People of Prospect – Ryan Morris, Software Motor Company

-Ryan: The last company I was running was a leader in power electronics for EVs.
-Like most, I viewed the electric motor as a commodity and was essentially a solved problem – all the exciting work was happening in the battery and the power electronics.
-But a standard AC induction motor could not survive a hybrid truck engine design so we turned to a switched reluctance motor (SRM) which is inherently more reliable as each coil is independent and there are no rotor currents.
-SRMs were historically not very efficient because of the difficulty of getting precise control but it just felt like a “Moore’s Law” type of a problem to me that modern computing should be able to solve.
-Sure enough, after I comprehensively researched the industry I found exactly one company (SMC) that was taking this new software/compute first approach to the motor that was of course based in Silicon Valley!
-I invested a small amount early 2017 and then joined as Executive Chairman Sept 2017 after leading the $13,141,592 Series A investment round.
+Ryan: The last company I ran was a leader in power electronics for EVs.
+Like most, I viewed the electric motor as a commodity that was essentially a solved problem – all the exciting work was happening in the battery and the power electronics.
+But a standard AC induction motor could not survive a hybrid truck engine design so we turned to a switched reluctance motor (SRM) that is inherently more reliable as each coil is independent and there are no rotor currents.
+SRMs were historically not very efficient because of the difficulty of getting precise control and this felt like a “Moore’s Law” type of a problem that modern computing should be able to solve.
+Sure enough, after comprehensively researching the industry I found exactly one company (SMC) that was taking this new software/compute – first approach to the motor and I was of course based in Silicon Valley.
+I invested a small amount in early 2017 and joined as Executive Chairman in September 2017 after leading the $13,141,592 Series A investment round.

 ProspectSV: Cool!
 What are some of the benefits of the product that you like?

 Ryan: The purpose of an electric motor is to convert electrical energy into rotational energy.
-Most people don’t realize that a $1,000 motor turning an HVAC fan in a building may consume $3,000 of electricity per year!
-HVAC is 45% of US electric bills – double that of lighting.
-As it turns out, even “premium efficiency” motors today convert over half of that input into wasted heat due to inefficiency and poor control in real world conditions.
-SMC motors actually eliminate nearly all of this waste – very similarly to LED lights compared to what came before.
+Most people don’t realize that a $1,000 motor turning an HVAC fan in a building may consume $3,000 of electricity each year.
+HVAC accounts for 45% of US electric bills – double that of lighting.
+As it turns out, even “premium efficiency” motors today convert over half of that energy into wasted heat due to inefficiency and poor control in real world conditions.
+SMC motors actually eliminate nearly all of that waste – very similarly to LED lights compared to what came before.
 The motor is also self-sensing, so it’s totally programmable to the system it is driving whether an HVAC, pump, or refrigeration system.
 Add all this up, on top of the native superior reliability of SRM and HVACR energy bills get cut in half.

 ProspectSV: Wow, that’s very impressive.
 So what have been some of the most positive developments since you’ve joined?

-Ryan: First and foremost, seeing the proof in the real world and validation from the customer has been great.
-We always encounter a wall of skepticism at first because: a) there was a wave of “energy saving” tech that came before us that was actually totally impractical and b) electric motors have not changed in many decades.
-So their responses to the product after seeing it perform are very positive after they overcome their initial disbelief!
-The other really positive development has been how well the team as worked together and grown.
-Since the Series A only 5 months ago we have grown from 10 to over 30 people and the caliber of people is fantastically high.
-The team has solved engineering and physics challenges that nobody had been able to tackle before.
+Ryan: First and foremost, seeing the proof in the real world and validation from customers has been great.
+We always encounter a wall of skepticism at first because: a) there was a wave of “energy saving” technology that came before us that was impractical and b) electric motors have not changed in decades.
+Their responses after seeing the product perform are very positive especially after they overcome their initial disbelief.
+The other really positive development has been how well the team has worked together and grown.
+Since the Series A round only five months ago we have grown from 10 to over 30 people and the caliber of people is fantastically high.
+The team has solved engineering and physics challenges that nobody has been able to tackle before.
 We’re creating a unique culture of smart, intense and also empathetic individuals who understand the global impact of what they’re working on.

 ProspectSV: That’s great.
 On a personal note, what inspires you?

-Ryan: Well from a young age I had learned about nuclear fusion after watching a documentary in school.
-I fell in love with physics and engineering, I think largely because based on first principles you are either right or you’re provably wrong!
+Ryan: From a young age I had learned about nuclear fusion after watching a documentary in school.
+I fell in love with physics and engineering I think largely because, based on first principles you are either right or you’re probably wrong.
 Youth and experience level aren’t a factor, just your reasoning and facts.
 My father is very practical and influenced me to always have the business and resource allocation perspective, so I learned about investing by reading Warren Buffett’s shareholder letters.
-The important outcome of all this is that if you really want to have an impact, I think you have to synthesize technology with an economic approach.
-History has proven that if you try to guilt the world into ending pollution it will fail.
-On the other hand, if you can save people money and ending pollution is a happy side effect then we have a good chance of succeeding.
+The important outcome of all of this is that if you really want to have an impact, I think you have to synthesize technology with an economic approach.
+History has proven that if you try to guilt the world into ending pollution you will fail.
+On the other hand, if you can save people money and ending pollution is a happy side effect, there is a much better chance of succeeding.

 ProspectSV: Because of your interests and background, do you consider yourself to be on the cutting edge of innovation?